 Simply put, technical analysts focus on what the market is doing, rather than why it might be doing it.
 They don't speculate on what the market might do in response to events.
 They monitor what the market is actually doing and project how its momentum might push it in the future.

 To learn more about the tools of technical analysis like trendlines, support and resistance levels, or Fibonacci retracements, sign up for one of our free weekly webinars, where our educators will share examples from current markets and teach you how to use price charts in your trading.

 So if you're feeling stuck in the markets you're currently trading, don't be afraid to try out new markets and even new asset classes.
 Conventional traders have to open a new brokerage account and pony up another large minimum account balance.

 But on Nadex, you can trade multiple asset classes from a single account.
-You can trade US and global stock indexes, commodities, 10 of the most popular forex pairs, economic numbers, and Bitcoin.
+You can trade US and global stock indexes; commodities like gold, oil, and grains; 10 of the most popular forex pairs; and economic numbers like weekly jobless claims, nonfarm payroll, and the Fed interest rate.
 No matter which market you trade, on Nadex your risk is always limited to an amount you choose.